Anna042023/CrossCityBench/README.md

 - pFedCTP achieves the strongest privacy protection, with the highest inversion privacy score and the lowest membership inference advantage.

-- FedCTPM provides the best overall privacy–utility balance: although its privacy strength is slightly weaker than pFedCTP, it maintains better predictive accuracy.
+- FedCTPM provides the best overall privacy-utility balance: although its privacy strength is slightly weaker than pFedCTP, it maintains better predictive accuracy.

 - FedGTP is lighter in communication cost in the original benchmark, but its privacy strength is also slightly weaker in this empirical leakage evaluation.